PCFSolutions/pcf-interview-exercises/README.md

-# PCF Interview Exercises
+# PCF Interview Exercises - Darie-Dragos Mitoiu

-This repo contains exercises to be used for interviews for developer positions.
+This repo contains solutions to exercises which are to be used for interviews for developer positions.